Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Linear discriminant analysis over general domains

 \subsection{Theory}

 The aim of this section is to provide theoretical guarantees for the performance of the proposed model.
-Specifically, we provide a probability bound for the out-of-sample risk, i.e. the random variable
+Specifically, we provide a probability bound for the out-of-sample risk, i.e., the random variable

-where $X^*$ is an independent copy of $X$ that is independent of the training data and $\E^*$ is the expectation taken over $X^*$.
-Equation (\ref{eq:oos_pred}) measures how close the prediction made with the estimated parameter $\hat \beta$ is to the `optimal' one made with the unknown population quantity $\beta^0$.
+where $X^*$ is a copy of $X$ that is independent of the training data and $\E^*$ is the expectation taken over $X^*$.
+Equation (\ref{eq:oos_pred}) measures the discrepancy between the prediction made with the estimated parameter $\hat \beta$ and the `optimal' prediction made with the unknown population quantity $\beta^0$.